UPPS 03.01.03 - Allowable Purchases of Awards and Flowers

 Texas State’s scholarship coordinator in the office of Financial Aid and Scholarships must receive notification of achievement awards for students.

-The university prohibits purchasing flowers, food, or refreshments for employees’ spouses, children, and other family members.
+The university prohibits purchasing flowers for employees’ spouses, children, and other family members.

 Expenditures incurred for personal reasons are not allowed.